 Encinitas (92024) consists of several areas from which it was originally incorporated:

-Encinitas (which includes the downtown area) and sometimes referred to as Old Encinitas
+Encinitas (which includes the downtown area) and is sometimes referred to as Old Encinitas

 Leucadia (the older, funky, surfing part of town to the north)